 However, I should be able to talk about my experience with The Haunted Rollercoaster in more general terms.
 As the third Exit title I’ve tried, I have to say it was also the most fun too.
 It was a little on the easy side in comparison to the others I’ve played – though ranked slightly higher in difficulty than The Sunken Treasure, the group I played with actually found this one much easier (it’s nowhere near as difficult as Dead Man on the Orient Express, but that one was ranked at close to the highest difficulty level – and it definitely felt like it!).
 There’s a (non-essential) app which you can use to time your group as they play; this will also assist you in calculating your score at the end of the game – which depends on the time taken and the number of hint cards used (my group scored 8 out of 10, reaching the end in under 90 minutes, using two hints to help nudge us in the right direction).

-If you’re not aware of the Exit games, a quick and general overview.
+If you’re not aware of the Exit games, it’d probably be useful for me to give you a quick and general overview.
 They play out as a loosely narrative experience, with players working their way through a brief story, often just an excuse for a series of thoughtfully designed puzzles.
 Finding three digit codes is often the key to progressing and succeeding, using clues given on riddle cards and puzzles in an accompanying book that’s unique to the scenario being played.